 Some 2, 3 and 4 year olds with SEND split their early education entitlement between a special school assessment nursery and a local early education provider.

-Requests for a place in a special school assessment nursery are considered every school term by a panel of special schools head teachers.
+Requests for a place in a special school assessment nursery are considered once a year by Suffolk County Council's Inclusion Service.

 Please speak to your child's Special Educational Needs Coordinator (SENCo) at your chosen childcare provider if you think your child may benefit from an arrangement like this.

 Before a child becomes eligible for a free early education place some families with children with SEND receive this service.
 This can be a home or group based early education service for the families and carers of eligible children, which uses the principles of the Early Years Foundation Stage (EYFS) and Portage strategies.
 To be eligible for the Early Learning Together Service the child/family must meet one of these criteria:

 - 2 areas of delay and the parent/carers would like support to engage effectively with their child’s early learning

 - Any family who we believe will meet the eligibility criteria for a free early education place and the parent/carers would like support to engage effectively with their child’s early learning

 - Children placed in kinship arrangements (living with family members but not their parents)

 - Children at risk of being taken into the care of the Local Authority